morellam-dev/cse-1322-programming-2/src/module_2/Lab 2B Instructions.md

 ### Problem Statement

-Write a class named Octagon that extends the abstract class GeometricObject and implements the interfaces Comparable and Cloneable.
+Write a class named Octagon that extends the abstract class `GeometricObject` and implements the interfaces `Comparable` and `Cloneable`.
 Assume that all eight sides of the octagon are of equal size.
 The area can be computed using the following formula:

  `area = (2+4/sqrt(2))*side*side`

-Write a test program that creates an `Octagon` object with the side value 8 and displays it's area and perimeter (to 2 decimal places).
+Write a test program that creates an `Octagon` object with the side value 8 and displays its area and perimeter (to 2 decimal places).
 Create a new object using the `clone` method and create a method that compares the two objects (`Octagon` object and `clone` object) and returns true if all data elements are the same in both objects, false if any data object is different.

 ### What to Turn In